LaunchCodeEducation/csharp-web-dev-curriculum/content/classes-part-2/studio/_index.md

 1. In Visual Studio, open your `RestaurantMenu` project.
 Create a branch in your repository for your Lesson 4 Studio solution.
 For the studio, make sure all of your work is in that branch.
 1. Within the project, add the methods you designed to your `Menu` and `MenuItem` classes.
-1. Use the `Program.cs` method to test your classes:
+1. Test your classes inside `Program.cs`:
    1. Create several items and add them to a menu.
    1. Print the entire, updated menu to the screen.
    1. Print an individual menu item to the screen.